mahesh-panchal/NBIS_project_template/docs/README.md

 Keep your documentation here.

-The Project report is kept here and updated as the analyses continue.
+The Project report is kept here and updated as the analyses continues.
+[Markdown](https://www.markdownguide.org/cheat-sheet/) is used to write up the report, which is converted to HTML at the end for portability.

 ## Contents